All About Insurance Adjusters, Examiners, and Investigators

 Insurance Adjusters, Examiners, and Investigators who work in Connecticut, Massachusetts, or New Jersey, make the highest salaries.

-How much do Insurance Adjusters, Examiners, and Investigators make in different U.S. states?
+Below is a list of the median annual salaries for Insurance Adjusters, Examiners, and Investigators in different U.S. states.

 State | Annual Mean Salary |